1990The Snow Foundation is created

 9 food programs

-Breakfast Club at Ainslie Primary School introduced in 1991 through St Johns Care and continuing.
+Breakfast Club at Ainslie Primary School introduced in 1991 through St Johns Care.
 Stacia’s Soup Kitchen in 2007 and ongoing.
 OzHarvest in 2006, via seed funding OzHarvest’s feasibility study and later operational support.
 In 2008, Early Morning Centre in the City.
 St Phillips Anglican Church in O’Connor in 2009.
 In 2012, Gungahlin Community Centre Food Pantry, and Canberra High School Breakfast Club.

 Educational equipment, and programs